ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

 implementation for the second-order system in Gkeyll has the *same cost* as the cost of a single first-order equation, and hence Nishikawa's scheme will be approximately four times more expensive (in 3D) if the number of iterations are approximately the same.
+However, an advantage is that Nishikawa's scheme also gives us the gradient of :math:`f`, which is typically what is needed in many simulations.

 Residual norm, updater structure
 --------------------------------